 What if Circumstances Change?

-Life throws curve balls, so if you have gone through a divorce or child custody case but then there’s change in circumstances, you may need to make modifications to your custody order.
+Life throws curve balls, so if you have gone through a divorce or child custody case but then there’s a change in circumstances, you may need to make modifications to your custody order.
 This could include job relocations, remarriage of a parent, the child’s changing needs, or issues related to the other parent’s fitness.
 For more in-depth legal counsel tailored to your situation, don’t hesitate to schedule a child custody modification consultation with us.

 In Texas, modifications require filing a new lawsuit.
-Guess what, that means you can expect similar steps in the process, including potentially starting over with mediation.
+Guess what?
+That means you can expect similar steps in the process, including potentially starting over with mediation.

 Importance of a Family Law Attorney